 Malvern is part of the Great Valley School District, which includes the additional municipalities of Charlestown, East Whiteland, and Willistown townships.
-The district includes four elementary schools, one middle school and one high school, none of which are located in the Borough.
+The district includes four elementary schools, one middle school and one high school, none of which is located in the Borough.
 However, the School District and Malvern Borough representatives maintain a quarterly meeting to discuss issues pertinent to both parties and to facilitate communication between the two bodies.
 The School District itself receives no direct funding from the Borough, although it receives its revenue from its ability to levy taxes on real estate and property transfers within the District, including property in Malvern Borough.
-Current enrollment for the School District is around 4,500 students, which is expected to slowly grow to between 4,900 and 5,200 by 2029.
-There has been some consideration given to the development of a new 5th and 6th grade center to accommodate growth and capacity in the District.
+Current enrollment for the School District is around 4,500 students, which is expected to grow to between 4,900 and 5,200 by 2029.
+A new 5th and 6th grade center to accomodate growth and capacity in the District is scheduled to open in the fall of 2024.

 While Malvern does not house any public schools, three private schools are located within the Borough.
-These schools also receive no funding from the Borough or from residents who do not have children attending the school. except in the form of tax-exemptions for property taxes.
+These schools also receive no funding from the Borough or from residents who do not have children attending the school.
 St. Patrick Parish School, operated by the Catholic Archdiocese of Philadelphia, provides education for grades K-8, and is located on Channing Avenue.
 Malvern Preparatory School, a Catholic Augustinian school for boys, provides education for grades 6-12, and is located on a large parcel with significant open space along South Warren Avenue.
 Willistown Country Day School, a Montessori school, provides education for grades K-6, and is located at the intersection of South Warren Avenue and West 1st Avenue.